Royal Opera of Versailles: Construction of the Opera, 1765 to 1770

 It opened May 16, 1770, with Lully's Persée.

 On 1 October 1789, the gardes du corps du roi held a banquet to welcome the Flanders Regiment, which had just arrived to strengthen protection for the royal family against the revolutionary rumblings that were being heard in Paris.
-At this banquet, Louis XVI, Marie-Antoinette, and the dauphin received the pledge of loyalty from these guards.
+At this banquet, Louis XVI, Marie Antoinette, and the Dauphin received the pledge of loyalty from these guards.
 Revolutionary journalist Jean-Paul Marat described the banquet as a counter-revolutionary orgy, with the soldiers ripping off the blue-white-red cockades they had been wearing and replacing them with white ones, the color that symbolized the Bourbon monarchy.
-In truth, there is no evidence of this act, and actual eyewitnesses and attendees, such as the queen's lady of the bedchamber Madame Campan, record no such destruction of cockades.
-This was the last event held in the Opéra during the Ancien Régime.
+In truth, there is no evidence of this act, and actual eyewitnesses and attendees, such as the Queen's lady of the bedchamber Madame Campan, record no such destruction of cockades.
+This was the last event held in the Opera during the Ancien Régime.

-Built entirely of wood, which is painted in faux marble to represent stone, the Opéra has excellent acoustics and represents one of the finest examples of neo-classical decoration.
+Built entirely of wood, which is painted in faux marble to represent stone, the Opera has excellent acoustics and represents one of the finest examples of neo-classical decoration.
 The theme of the decoration is related to Apollo and the Olympian deities.
-The decoration of the Opéra was directed by Augustin Pajou, who executed the bas-reliefs panels that decorate the front of the loges.
+The decoration of the Opera was directed by Augustin Pajou, who executed the bas-reliefs panels that decorate the front of the loges.
 The ceiling features a canvas by Louis Jean-Jacques Durameau in which Apollo and the Muses are depicted.

-In spite of the excellent acoustics and the opulent setting, the Opéra was not often used during the reign of Louis XVI, largely on grounds of cost.
-However, for those occasions when the Opéra was used, they became events of the day.
-Some of the more memorable uses of the Opéra during the reign of Louis XVI included:
+In spite of the excellent acoustics and the opulent setting, the Opera was not often used during the reign of Louis XVI, largely on grounds of cost.
+However, for those occasions when the Opera was used, they became events of the day.
+Some of the more memorable uses of the Opera during the reign of Louis XVI included: